thomas-gg/skribbl-words/README.md

 `turn_to_list.sh` will turn the wordlist into a list that Skribbl.io can take.
 Simply copy it to the clipboard.
 It also generates a comma-listed text file you can copy as well, named "list.txt".

+You must run `turn_to_list.sh` before committing, as to maintain a comma-separated list for easy copying.